What Is Fractional-Reserve Banking?

 In the U.S., the Federal Reserve sets a reserve requirement—a minimum that banks must actually have set aside.
 Banks must hold that money as cash in vaults or as deposits with Federal Reserve banks.
 Until recently, for financial institutions with more than $124.2 million in liabilities, the reserve requirement was 10%.
 In other words, those banks can lend $90 of every $100 their customers deposit.
 The Federal Reserve made history on March 26, 2020, when it dropped reserve requirements to zero.

 If the Federal Reserve wants to influence lending and money supply, one way is to change the reserve requirement.
-While these changes have been rare, the Fed began paying interest on reserves in 2008, in response to the financial crisis.
+These changes have been relatively rare, but not they do happen.
+For instance, the Fed began paying interest on reserves in 2008, in response to the financial crisis.
 This gave banks more incentive to hold excess in reserves, and overall reserve funds surged.

 The supply of money grows when banks show money as deposits while simultaneously lending the funds out as loans.
-When you deposit money into your account, the bank shows 100 percent of the money in your account balance.
-But the bank is allowed to lend 90 percent of your deposit to other customers.
+When you deposit money into your account, the bank shows 100% of the money in your account balance.
+But the bank is allowed to lend 90% of your deposit to other customers.
 So this almost doubles the amount of "money" in the economy.

 As an illustration, assume we create a brand new economy and you add the first $1,000 to the system.

 - You deposit $1,000 into a bank account.
 The system now has $1,000.

 - The bank can lend 90% of your deposit, or $900, to its other customers.